EdSleightholme/Display-Topics/README.md

  - Keep the CSS minimal - less is more, no excessive styling needed (we're not going to disregard you for missing out on shiny unicorns!)
  - Feel free to use whatever scaffolding you want to - we prefer React/Redux related solutions if possible.

-## Publishing
-Please send us back your solution in a compressed format

-#### Hint
-We really are interested in your thinking and not your knowledge about using frameworks/tools

 > Note: We estimate you should be able to finish this in no more than 4 hours.

 # Review of Task